Zhangtianpu/EEG_Classification/Readme.md

 # EEG Classification
+The task is requried us to classify electroencephalography(EEG) into six categories, including human body, human face, animal body, animal face, fruit vegetable and inanimate object.
+The EEG dataset acquired from brain of participants responsing to different photographys.
+These photographys that participants are reuqired to watch can be classifiy into six afordmethioned categories.
+To achieve classification task, in this project, I reference the model structure of STGCN[1] and get the 42% prediction percision of classification to six categories.

 ## Code Structure:
     Configurations: related configuration about EEG clissification model
     Data: It is a folder, which used to save raw dataset and processed dataset.